Skip to main content

 • “The graphics are cute and funny at the same time.”

-• “Don't let the cute graphics fool you; this game will challenge your strategic thinking at every turn.”
+• “Don't let the cutesy graphics fool you, this game is not easy!”

 • humor

-The humor in "Oxygen Not Included" is a standout feature, characterized by its quirky animations, clever character interactions, and a blend of lighthearted and dark comedic elements.
-Players often find themselves laughing at the absurd situations their duplicants get into, such as stress-induced mishaps and chaotic failures, which add a delightful layer to the challenging gameplay.
-The charming art style and witty writing further enhance the game's appeal, making it both entertaining and engaging.
+The humor in "Oxygen Not Included" is a standout feature, blending quirky animations, clever character interactions, and dark comedic elements that keep players engaged even during challenging gameplay.
+Players often find themselves laughing at the absurd situations their duplicants get into, from stress-induced mishaps to catastrophic failures, making the game both entertaining and rewarding.
+The charming art style and Klei's signature humor enhance the overall experience, ensuring that even the most stressful moments are lightened by laughter.

 • “Your duplicants are hilariously flawed, and their shenanigans—like compulsively pranking each other mid-crisis—make you laugh when you should be panicking.”